 The second method, even more practical, involved the camera obscura.
 Contemporary writers on optics had noted the potential of the camera obscura for perspective construction.
 In 1652, Jean-François Nicéron published his La perspective curieuse in which he wrote the image produced by the booth type camera was so vivid that if "the painter imitates all the shapes he sees, and if he applies to them the colors that appear so vividly, he will have a perspective as perfect as one could reasonably desire."
 Thus, it is entirely possible that Vermeer may have opted not to employ the complicated system of perspective as his fellow painters did.

-Another very important advantage of the camera obscura is that it narrows the hopelessly wide range of brightness found in nature to a more limited number of tonal values reproducible by the painter's pigments.
+Another advantage of the camera obscura is that it narrows the hopelessly wide range of brightness found in nature to a more limited number of tonal values reproducible by the painter's pigments.

-Tone itself, the relative lightness or darkness of a color, is not always easily evaluated by the naked eye and has always been a problem when painters wished to represent various lighting conditions convincingly.
+Tone itself—the relative lightness or darkness of a color—is not always easily evaluated by the naked eye and has always been a problem when painters wished to represent various lighting conditions convincingly.
 There are essentially two reasons for this.
 The first is that the mind tends compensate diversities in tonal values for the sake of recognition.
 For example, if we observe with the naked eye a candid white handkerchief in broad daylight, it obviously appears white.
 The same handkerchief observed under the deep shadow cast by nearby tree appears nonetheless white.
 For the sake of recognition the white handkerchief must remain white to the mind, whether it is brightly or darkly light.
-The painter however, in order to distinguish the two lighting conditions within the same picture must paint the first handkerchief with pure white pigment, while the second must be painted with one of the infinite shades of gray, for example, by the mixture of white, black and a bit of umber, a mixture quite common used in Vermeer's time for toning down white.
+However, in order to distinguish the two lighting conditions within the same picture the painter must render the first handkerchief with pure white pigment, while the second with one of the infinite shades of gray, for example, by the mixture of white, black and a bit of umber, a mixture quite commonly used in Vermeer's time for toning down white.

 Instead, the camera obscura, represents the various tones of dark and light in such proximity that they can easily be judged against one another.
 The correct evaluation of tone in Vermeer's painting is one of the least evident but most convincing ways of representing various lighting conditions.